descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 It isn't just that resolved constant expressions **can** be placed in ROM which makes programmers believe these **should** be stored globally but also the fact that fundamentally **these expressions are executed at compile time**.
 Along with templates, constant expressions are the closest thing `C++` has to **pure** functions.
 That means the results are the same given the parameters, and since these expressions run at compile time, than the resultant values are the same, no matter where or when in the `C++` program.
 This is essentially global to the program; technically across programs too.

-This proposal just requests that at least in specific scenarios that instead of resolved constant expressions **CAN** be ROMable but rather that they **HAVE** to be or at least the next closest thing; constant and `static storage duration`.
+This proposal just requests, at least in specific scenarios, that instead of resolved constant expressions **CAN** be ROMable but rather that they **HAVE** to be or at least the next closest thing; constant and `static storage duration`.

 ### Constant Initialization